Arlaxia/odin-project/Intermediate HTML and CSS/Sign-up form/README.md

 ## Concepts applied from this section
 - CSS Default Styles: Used 'The Meyer Reset' to reset the default styles
 - CSS Units: used *rem* units for the title so that the texts adjusts its size responsively
+- CSS Variables: used the :root pseudo-selector to set some variables.
+For example, in the ODIN title in the aside, it's useful that both the text and the icon/image have the same size.

 ## Difficulties